gtheilman/PharmacyFeud/README.md

 *  Just try opening the <code>index.html</code> file with Firefox.
 It might work.
 It doesn't seem to work with Chrome or Internet Explorer.
 *  Download a small webserver like [Mongoose](https://www.cesanta.com/mongoose) on your laptop.
 Put it in the same directory on your hard drive as the <code>index.html</code> file.
 Run Mongoose and then browse to the <code>index.html</code> file.
 If you are using Mongoose, it will likely be at <code>http://localhost:8080</code>

-To load the game data, load then index.html file and add the gameData filename to the URL, e.g.,
+To load the game data, load the <code>index.html</code> file with the gameData filename as part of the URL, e.g.,

 <code>index.html?gameData=medicaid</code>